pkrumins/the-reasoned-schemer/readme.txt

 If you're interested, get the book from Amazon: http://bit.ly/89tulL

-This book assumes that you know basics of Scheme.
-The book can also be viewed as the 3rd book after "The Little Schemer" and "The Seasoned Schemer".
+This book assumes that you know the basics of Scheme.
+The Reasoned Schemer can also be viewed as the 3rd book in the Schemer book series.
+The first two books are  "The Little Schemer" (http://github.com/pkrumins/the-little-schemer) and "The Seasoned Schemer" (http://github.com/pkrumins/the-seasoned-schemer).

 The code examples were copied (and completed where necessary) from "The Reasoned Schemer" by Peteris Krumins (peter@catonmat.net).